BlinkZer0/Enshrouded-Dedicated-Server-Config-Editor/README.md

 No more manual JSON editing.
 No more syntax errors.
 Just pure server management.

 [![License: Custom Restrictive](https://img.shields.io/badge/License-Custom_Restrictive-red.svg)](LICENSE)
+Keen kindly removed our suggestion on official channels to utilize this tool or something like it, so we removed the ability for them to do so entirely.
+We are pragmatic.
+We will not be treated with digital gaslighting after such effort and denial of gift.
 [![Personal Use Only](https://img.shields.io/badge/Use-Personal_Only-orange.svg)](LICENSE)
 [![Made with Love](https://img.shields.io/badge/Made%20with-%E2%9D%A4%EF%B8%8F-orange)](https://github.com)